johnstapleton52/readme_generator/README.md

 ## Installation
-This application requires Inquirer and fs to run.
-The command <npm install> will automatically install the required dependencies after cloning the repository.
+Clone the repository to your machine and run the command <npm install> to download the necessary dependencies (inquirer and fs).

 ## Usage
-To generate a ReadMe file, navigate to the root directory in the command line and run the command <node index> and answer the following prompts accordingly.
+Navigate to the root directory of the project in commmand line and run the command <node index> or <node index.js> and then answer the prompts that follow.

 ## License
-This application is covered under the MIT license.
+This application is covered under the No License license.

 ## Contributing